Known for their ability to take an advantage of an enemy’s weakness, Rogues use

 Your Reflex save bonus is now your AGI + your DEX; if you gain this benefit from another source,

-the bonus instead increases by 3.
+the bonus instead doubles.

 on one or more of the dice when making a Sleight of Hand check, you can reroll one